Pitchly Proposals Syntax Guide

 {/FIELD_NAME}

-The above renders each value in a bulleted list, but you can separate each value however you wish.
-A comma-separated list, for example, would consist of putting the syntax on one line with a comma after each value.
+The above renders each value in a bulleted list, but you can separate each value in a comma-separated list by using the syntax below.

 {FIELD_NAME}